Tesla shares fall sharply for second straight day

-NEW YORK (Reuters) - Tesla Inc shares fell more than 9 percent on Wednesday following a downgrade by Moody’s Investors Service, a probe by the National Transportation Safety Board of a recent fatal crash and concerns about Model 3 production.
+NEW YORK, March 28 (Reuters) - Tesla Inc shares fell more than 9 percent on Wednesday following a downgrade by Moody’s Investors Service, a probe by the National Transportation Safety Board of a recent fatal crash and concerns about Model 3 production.

 The sell-off came after Tesla tumbled 8.2 percent on Tuesday, the lowest close in almost a year.
 Tesla was trading on Wednesday at $258.44, down $20.74 a share, off a low of $252.10.